elesto-dao/elesto/docs/Explanation/ADR/adr-006-public-verifiable-credential.md

 ## Decision

-A new credential module for the Elesto implementation for VCs will follow the [Verificable Credentials Data Model W3C Recommendations](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) to maximize compatibility with third-party tools and projects.
+A new credential module for the Elesto implementation for VCs will follow the [Verifiable Credentials Data Model W3C Recommendations](https://www.w3.org/TR/2022/REC-vc-data-model-20220303/) to maximize compatibility with third-party tools and projects.

 This ADR introduces two data structures for the Elesto chain: